DJRanger/kohana-cli/README.md

 License
 -------

-Kohana CLI is under Copyright © 2012 OpenBuildings Inc, developed by Ivan Kerin.
+Kohana CLI is under Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.